laibawaseem95/laibawaseem95/README.md

 <h2 align="left">Hi 👋!
-My name is Aiza waseem and I'm a Frontend Web Developer from Karachi Pakistan</h2>
+My name is Laiba waseem and I'm a Frontend Web Developer from Karachi Pakistan</h2>

 ###